Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ```

 * Examine the Raw Reads
-       - Note the file extension, fastq.gz, this data is compressed because these files can get large very quickly.
-Since they are compressed this means we either have to decompress the data (with gzip) or using variations of the typical commands to exmaine the files.
+       - Note the file extension - fastq.gz.
+Since these files are usually pretty big it is standard to recieve them compressed and most programs will except this compressed version.
+To view these files ourselves (which you normally wouldn't do) you either have to decompress the data with gzip or by using variations of the typical commands.
 Instead of 'cat' we use 'zcat', instead of grep we can use 'zgrep'.
 Below I show both ways.

 ```bash
 # Examine the reads with zcat